JoanneOs/SBA318-2-/Readme.md

 runing:
 npx nodemon app.js
 checking: http://localhost:3000 (see anything yet, but the server is alive!)
-Add a route so the browser sees something refreshed the browser — boom! i see my message.
+3-Add a route so the browser sees something refreshed the browser — boom! i see my message.

+Step 4: Use EJS to render a proper HTML page html in home.ejs

+5- style.css